codespin-ai/scratchpad-js/README.md

-# Scratchpad
+# Codebox

-Scratchpad is a development tool that lets you execute commands in Docker containers for your projects.
+Codebox is a development tool that lets you execute commands in Docker containers for your projects.
 It provides an MCP (Model Context Protocol) server that allows controlled execution environments for your code, making it ideal for testing, development, and AI-assisted coding workflows.

 ## Features